 Make sure you know exactly where you’re going, what day you need to be there, and what time you start.
 Also, check roads or trains before you set off.
 It’s up to you to get in on time.

 If something big comes up and you can’t start when you’re supposed to, speak to your employer as soon as you can.
 They might be able to arrange a new start date.

-Once you’ve filled in your start documents, you’ll be ready for your first day.
+Once you’ve filled in your start documents, you’ll be ready for your first day at college.